svalinn/model_development_workflow/CharacteristicsOfCanon.md

-# Characteristics of a Canonical Geometry

-_Canonical geometries should contain all aspects of the workflow so that through the creation of the geometries one encounters all methods and considerations necessary to create functional models._
+# Overview of Tutorials that start with an existing CAD file:

-### Basic Models
+## Basic Models

   * __Simple Model__ _**(work in progress)**_
     - Show workflow in a model without complications.